 3. Your underwear drawer

 I recently bought all new bras and underwear, and I can’t tell you how much that boosted my body confidence.
-For the last year, I’ve been wearing a nursing bra, and when I decided to stop breastfeeding, I was looking forward to buying new undergarments.
+For the last year, I’ve been wearing a nursing bra.
+And when I decided to stop breastfeeding, I was looking forward to buying new undergarments.
 Now that the new pieces have arrived, it’s time for me to look at the older ones I was wearing, assess their condition (you know the ones I’m talking about!), and toss out what no longer fits and works.
-Bonus points if you organize them with these cute dividers.
+Bonus points if you organize them with the cute dividers linked below.